 It comes as no surprise that the music industry is tough.
 When you decide to produce an artist or invest in a marketing campaign for a song there are many factors to take into account.
 What if data science could help with this task?
-What if it could help predict whether a song is going to be a hit or not?
+What if data science could predict whether a song is going to be a hit or not?

 There’s no shortage of articles and papers trying to explain why a song became a hit, and the features hit songs share.
 Here, we will try to go a bit further and build a hit song classifier.
 To build such a classifier, we’ll typically need a lot of data enrichment because there is no single source of data that can help with such a large task.